Fla. Gov. Outraged Over Salary Increases At Citizens

 The raises, first reported by the Herald/Times, came as the state-run company was increasing homeowners' insurance rates and scaling back coverage.
-In the Herald/Times interview, Scott said no one told him about the pay hikes -- some as large as $31,000 -- and made it clear that he did not approve.
+In the Herald/Times interview, Scott said no one told him about the pay hikes -- some as large as

 Citizens has been involved in a number of controversies in the last year as news of the company's spending habits has come to light.
-Expenditures unearthed by the Herald/Times, independent auditors and Scott's chief inspector general include gourmet dinners, alcohol, international travel and stays in $600-a-night resorts.
+Expenditures unearthed by the Herald/Times, independent auditors and Scott's chief inspector general include gourmet dinners, alcohol, international travel and stays in

 A Citizens spokesperson said the company will "revisit" its board-approved compensation plan and "make a revised recommendation at the March meeting."
 The company did not say whether or not executives would return the money they received in raises last year.

 In an opinion piece published Wednesday in the

 "The raises also followed three straight years of no merit raises and were accompanied by a decrease to benefits in the form of increased health insurance premiums and higher co-pays," Lacasa wrote.

 Scott said that his staff had heard Citizens' rationale for raising the salaries, but he remained critical of the pay increases, which went out to some of the highest-paid execs at the state-run insurer.
 Thousands of employees at state agencies have not received a raise in six years.